KimSteenBekke/project1-the-game/README.md

 ##### The project is created using HTML, JavaScript, CSS, Visual Studio Code and GitHub.

-##### The game can be lanched on desktop browsers following the public link below.
-No setup is required.
+##### The game can be launched and run on Google Chrome and Microsoft Edge desktop browsers by following the public link below.
+No installation is required.

 ##### Published at: https://kimsteenbekke.github.io/project1-the-game/